arunvel1988/openshift101/workshop/all-in-one/README.md

     Run 'oc status' to view your app.
 ```

 Expose the service using `oc expose`, a route will be created.
+This allows our application to be accessed from the outside world, it will give us a fully qualified URL to access our running application.

 ```bash
 oc expose svc/example-health
 ```

 Find the application's route by running `oc get routes`.
+This should return a fully qualified URL that we can access from any device.

 ```bash
 oc get routes